Q&A: How are Ops Leaders Solving Common Data Challenges?

 • Implement validation rules like country or website values to help prevent duplicate accounts

-Q: Data changes on a constant basis.
+Data changes constantly.
 What’s one way you prevent proliferation in your Salesforce org?

 A starting point for stopping the proliferation and spread of dirty data is controlling how it enters your Salesforce org.
 If there’s no consistency around how data is entered or new accounts are created, companies will suffer from a lack of information and duplicate accounts.